-refers to the segment of the arm that runs along the humerus.
-It is a straight bone running from the shoulder
+BRACHIUM ANATOMYAnatomically speaking, the arm refers only to the humerus and only that portion of the arm supported by this solitary bone.
+The brachium refers to the segment of the arm that runs along the humerus.
+It is a straight bone running from the shoulder to the elbow.

 The humerus is comprised of a single bone, with a head, a shaft, and an end.
 It is the longest bone within the upper extremity.
 The proximal head neatly meets with the glenoid cavity and the shaft draws down toward the distal end.

 The distal end of the bone is structured to accept the two bones associated with the forearm.
 An indented groove obviates the neck which underscores the head of the bone.
 The obvious constricure below the head is a very common site for arm bone fractures.

 The large knob which is on the lateral proximal end of the humerus is called the greater tubercle.
 The lesser tubercle is just slightly smaller and anterior to the greater tubercle and is noted by the intertubercular groove.
 This groove serves the tendon which belongs to the long head of the biceps brachii muscle.

 Along the lateral mid-region of the humerus lies a roughened surface which serves as the deltoid tuberosity where the deltoid muscle is then attached.

 Nutrient foramina are the various small opening throughout the bones of the body.
 This is to permit the passage of nutrients through the bones.
 The distal end of the humerus contains two articular surfaces on the humeral condyle.